-Crypto Conditions the UTXO Smart Contract model described (in TT #7) in this blog post has been in development and testing at Komodo.
+Komodo's Custom Consensus framework, the smart UTXO model described in TT #7, has been in development and testing at Komodo.
 They won’t go live until next notary node election hard fork, but there are already 3 live CCs in action with a 4th and most ambitious soon to be launched!

-Verus Coin – solved the nothing at stake problem that exists in proof of stake systems – in simple terms, Crypto Conditions open standard implementation by Komodo allows for consensus rules to be customized – in this case, to check that the block reward winner wasn’t cheating.
+Verus Coin - solved the nothing at stake problem that exists in proof of stake systems - in simple terms, Komodo's custom consensus framework allows for consensus rules to be customized - in this case, to check that the block reward winner wasn't cheating.

 KMDice - a demonstration of the DiceCC which makes an example of how to make challenge-response style communication with the use of provably fair system.
 More info down the page.

-ChatDapp – aka TrollBox.
+ChatDapp - aka TrollBox.
 This is a working dapp from the STAKED developers.
-Any komodo chain with crypto conditions enabled can use this chat dapp.
-The ChatDapp uses an Oracle Crypto Condition to create on-chain data.
+Any blockchain with Komodo's custom consensus framework enabled can use this chat dApp.
+The ChatDapp uses an Oracle custom consensus module to create on-chain data.

-Marmara – a project with an ecosystem involving a region in Turkey.
-Turkey is in a unique position to take crypto conditions and integrate with the country’s post-dated cheque payments system which accounts for $200B (billion!)
+Marmara - a project with an ecosystem involving a region in Turkey.
+Turkey is in a unique position to take Komodo's custom consensus framework and integrate with the country’s post-dated cheque payments system which accounts for $200B (billion!)
 USD in GDP.
 Further developments with such a system on the blockchain allow for “partial cheques” by tokenizing these cheques, and then splitting the tokens.
 As James Lee Komodo lead dev and Marmara advisor has said,